tetrapharmakon/agda-categories/src/simple.lagda.md

     ; commute = λ f → refl
     ; sym-commute = λ f → refl }
 ```
 Easy as co-pie!
 Now, where is the `coKleisli` module...?
+Oh, you say you don't have it yet.

+[...a few weeks of frantic, painful agda sessions later...]

+tada!

 ```

 cokleisli-I : {I : Set} → Category _ _ _